Want to watch the best anime? There's an awful lot to choose from and an awful lot to keep track of.

 Anime has really never been bigger and there are so many ways to enjoy it now.
 Netflix (opens in new tab)produces its own anime, while Funimation and Crunchyroll – which now share an owner – offer deep libraries of series to enjoy.
 With so many different anime available, deciding where to invest your time is harder than ever and we're here to help.
 This list has a single goal, it's designed to help surface the best stuff.

-Here, then, are the best anime shows and how to stream them in 2021.
+Here, then, is our list of the best anime you can stream in 2022.

 Where to watch it: Crunchyroll, Funimation, Netflix (US)